An in-depth look at the most common causes of click and stats discrepancies

-ClickMagick detects 6 different types of potentially "bad clicks" that you can filter in the Advanced Settings of your links and rotators, and this can be a big cause of discrepancies between two ClickMagick users if these settings are different.
+ClickMagick detects 6 different types of potentially "bad clicks" that you can flag or block in the Advanced Settings of your links and rotators, and this can be a big cause of discrepancies between two ClickMagick users if these settings are different.

-For example, imagine that you're sending traffic to someone and on their end they're filtering "Abusers" in their Advanced Settings, but you're not ...
+For example, imagine that you're sending traffic to someone and on their end they're flagging "Abusers" in their Advanced Settings, but you're not ...